Meziano/ms-tutorial-005/README.md

 public interface EmployeeServiceClient {
 }
 ```
-We want our `Feign` iterface to get the *employees* for a give *department* so we have add a method to our interface:
+We want our `Feign` interface to get the *employees* for a given *department* so we have to add a method to our interface:
 ```
 package de.meziane.ms.controller;
 ..